Mikicrepstudios/Random-SDL-Game/output/BUGS.md

 ## KNOWN BUGS
 ### Format
 - [FIXED]  - Bug was fixed and should not reappear
-- [UNSURE] - Bug wasnt seen in a long time, maybe it is resolved?
+- [UNSURE] - Bug wasnt seen in a long time, maybe it is resolved? - If never happens again then it wil be marked as [FIXED]
 - [EXISTS] - Bug currently exists

 1: [EXISTS] Moving camera too much to the left crashes game